 Then you are ready to create a new test case.

 - Press Ctrl+Alt+N (or context menu. again) to add test case with following data:

 - name: Listen up!

-- tab steps: Add step by choosing add step….
-Enter Listen carefully and You hear hello.
-You can easily create more test case steps by using tab-key to move to next field in step editor.
+- Add a step by clicking add step.
+Enter Listen carefully to a step description and You hear hello to expected result.
+You can easily create more test case steps by using tab-key to move to the next field in step editor.

-You should see immediately at the right side of the screen the effect of linking the test case to the requirement.
-Requirement REQ1 has now one test case (but no results yet. though.
+- Now let’s click “Recalculate” to see the change in the right side of the screen.
+Requirement HLO1 has now one test case (but no results yet though.
 We’ll get there in 30 seconds).

 Step 3: Make a test run

 You could make reusable test sets and then test runs from those sets.
 Now we, however, want to get straight to the business and create a test run directly.